Federal judge blocks Indiana abortion ultrasound measure

 The ultrasound mandate was in a larger package of abortion restrictions signed into law last year by Vice President Mike Pence, who was serving as governor of the state at the time.

-The Indiana State Department of Health did not immediately respond to request for comment.
+The Indiana State Department of Health directed questions to the attorney general's office, which did not immediately respond to request for comment.

 The law took effect on July 1, 2016.
 Prior to that, women still needed an ultrasound to have an abortion, but the time frame of when it needed to happen was not specified.